buddhist-uni/buddhist-uni.github.io/_courses/form.md

 In searching for such a middle way, I take on Bhante Yuttadhammo’s definition of Religion here, and say that “Religion is whatever you take seriously.”

-The forms of Buddhism, then, are the various ways that people have looked back to the Buddha for guidance and inspiration, and the many ways they have found to reshape their lives in response to what they've seen.
+The religious forms of Buddhism, then, are the various ways that people have looked back to the Buddha for guidance and inspiration, and the many ways they have found to reshape their lives in response to what they've seen.

 ## Prerequisites
 This course assumes familiarity with [the fundamentals of Buddhism]({% link _courses/buddhism.md %}), but no worries if you're rusty: you'll get a refresher [below](#i-wonder-why_thubten-chodron).